Drought in the Dakotas sums up Drought in Trends in 1st Half 2017

 The overall Trend Barometer finished significantly lower from where it started...dropping to a reading of 30...which supports the early indications of a though month in terms of performance for all trend following indices as well as short-term managers.

 The next chart below shows a snapshot of a 44-market portfolio with markets listed in “groups” of market sectors;

 In the chart below, I have grouped the markets into 10 sectors.
-2 out of 10 Sectors finished the month in a trending state (Bonds and Interest Rates).
+Since last month, the number of sectors exhibiting an overall trending state was cut to 2 out of 10 sectors, confirming the drought in trends at the moment.

 The last chart shows the evolution in the Trend Barometer since January 2015.